-- Sorghum hybrids vary in tolerance to 2,4-D. Some are easily injured.
-Apply only to varieties known to be tolerant to 2,4-D. Consult the seed company or your agricultural experiment station or extension service weed specialist for this information. - Do not permit meat or dairy animals to consume treated crop as fodder or forage for 30 days after application. - Do not apply more than 1.0 pt/acre of HAVOC LV-Four per use season.
-Pre-harvest Interval (PHI): Do not harvest grain or forage within 30 days - Fre-narvest inte
+Sorghum hybrids vary in tolerance to 2,4-D. Some are easily injured.
+Apply only to varieties known to be tolerant to 2,4-D. Consult the seed company or your agricultural experiment station or extension service weed specialist for this information.

+- Preharvest interval: Do not harvest grain for 30 days after application.
+Do not permit meat or dairy animals to consume treated crop as fodder or - forage within 30 days after application.

+Do not apply more than 2/3 pt/acre of HAVOC LV-Six per use season. - Use 2 or more gallons of spray solution per acre. - Limited to 1 application per crop cycle.